gleich/ritcs/README.md

 ### Flags

-You can also specify a configuration flag when running `ritcs` like so:
+You can also specify configuration flags when running `ritcs` like so:

 ```bash
 ritcs --silent make
 ```

-This will make the program not output logs.
-One thing to note is that **only one flag is supported at a time**.
-This is due to the limitations of how `ritcs` parses arguments.
+This flag will make `ritcs` not output logs, only the output of the command.
 Other supported flags are:

 - `-h` or `--help` to output all commands that `ritcs` has to offer
 - `--skip-download` to only upload the files and run the command